goombado/rpicam-mjpeg/README.md

 ```
 4. It'll prompt you where to store the config file, just continue here doesn't really matter where you're storing it.
 Then it'll prompt you to entire your password, and if successful a new VS code window will open and now you can code on the Raspberry pi remotely.

-### Side notes
-For our purposes, we want to do something called X forwarding, on your terminal when you ssh, add the -X or -Y flag (will look into the differences), and when you run for example rpicam-hello you want to add the "--qt-preview" flag.

 ## Build Instructions